 Be Creative With Accommodation

 When you travel, you will need somewhere to sleep at night.
 Hotels can be expensive, and may not give you all of the amenities you are used to.
 People all over the world are participating in home exchanges, as it is an economically friendly option.
-If you don’t mind opening your own house up to a stranger while you away, you can enjoy living like a local in a comfortable home environment.
+If you don’t mind opening your own house up to a stranger while you are away, you can enjoy living like a local in a comfortable home environment.

 There is another option called a homestay.
 You have the advantage of staying on private property at a cheaper rate without having to swap.
 If you travel with friends, you may even be able to share accommodation costs.